-Certain of our existing stockholders, including entities affiliated with them or with certain of our officers and directors, have indicated an interest in purchasing an aggregate of up to \$10,000,000 in shares in this offering at the public offering price per share.
+Certain of our existing stockholders, including the John Paul DeJoria Family Trust, Jack Hightower and Michael L. Hollis, and entities affiliated with them, have indicated an interest in purchasing an aggregate of up to \$3,400,000 in shares in this offering at the public offering price per share.
 However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any of these persons or entities, or any of these persons or entities may determine to purchase more, less or no shares in this offering.
 The underwriters will receive a reduced underwriting discount on any shares purchased by these persons or entities as compared to any other shares sold to the public in this offering.